-Military TORN Warriors Charity Shoot Tom Marshall August 5, 2019 We recently had the chance to attend a veterans’ charity event with a new non-profit upstart.
+Military TORN Warriors Charity Shoot Tom Marshall August 5, 2019 Join the Conversation We recently had the chance to attend a veterans’ charity event with a new non-profit upstart.
 We’ve previously covered the Team TORN training facility in Issue 37 and on RECOIL TV (here) and (here).
 Now they’ve started an organization for wounded veterans they’re calling the TORN Warriors Foundation.
 The owners of Team TORN are both veterans with decades of service to this country who were looking for a way to give back to their brothers and sisters in uniform.
 Earlier this year, President Trump awarded the Purple Heart to Marine Corps Master Sergeant Clint Trial.
 Clint lost both of his legs in an IED blast while serving in Afghanistan.
 The award ceremony went viral on social media specifically because it was all but deliberately ignored by mainstream media.
 Despite the ability of news moguls to pick and choose what they think is worthy of people’s attention, Clint’s family continues to persevere in the face of grave adversity.
 We had the chance to meet him, as well as a tight-knit group of other vets, at the event Team TORN hosted at their training facility.
 The goal of TORN Warriors is to help wounded veterans recover and rehabilitate through outdoor activities to include shooting and off-road driving.
 Their school-house is uniquely set up to provide these opportunities in-house, and we were honored to be asked to assist with the effort.
 Held over a three-day weekend, TORN Warriors’ inaugural event started on Friday night with a social call at the TORN Team House.
 We got the chance to speak with Team TORN owners and reps from some of the companies who pitched in to make this event possible, including gear manufacturer First Spear and Black Rifle Coffee.
 The mastermind of the Work Play Obsession podcast and MMA fighter Kelsey DeSantis were also present.
 The veterans themselves, including several combat amputees, got the chance to mingle with this network of supporters and tell their stories.
 We all got a brief overview of the Team TORN facility and had the chance to watch MSgt Trial take a few laps in the TORN Racing off-road rig.
 He will be riding shotgun in this rig for the Best In The Desert Vegas to Reno off-road race, August 16-18.
 Saturday morning we were up bright and early for range day.
 We started on the flat range, running a whole slew of different pistols and carbines, allowing the vets and their supporters to run guns side-by-side.
 We love a good reason to shoot guns just as much as anyone, but we were also able to capture a moment that encapsulates not only the TORN Warriors mindset, but the crux of what makes the veteran community—and those who support them—so special.
 Watching veterans literally hold each other up so that they can succeed is what organizations like this are all about.
 The range session ended with a shoot-off between the wounded vets, with the winner taking home a new Springfield XDm.
 After lunch, we went back out to the range.
 This time we were shooting longer-range targets from platforms, with combat vets both shooting and coaching to make sure everyone achieved repeat hits on steel out to nearly 500 yards.
 As part of the fundraising effort, TORN Warriors sold raffle tickets for a table full of prizes including everything from hoodies to custom pistols, some of which were handmade by veterans themselves.
 The drawing was live-streamed on the foundation’s social media, with all winning tickets being drawn straight from a prosthetic leg belonging to one of the vets on site.
 Sunday morning had as back behind a long gun, running the Team TORN “Giffy Challenge” course.
 This rifle course is named in honor of fallen Marine Gunnery Sergeant Jonathan Gifford, who was posthumously awarded the Navy Cross for actions in Afghanistan.
 This is a true run-and-gun course, with shooters having to navigate point-to-point across a high-altitude course of fire stretching over 7000 feet in elevation.
 There are no flat spots or shooting platforms.
 Every shot must be taken from field conditions against steel targets hidden in thick brush.
 While the course is often shot as a man-on-man exercise, we ran it in teams that once again paired vets with sponsors and supporters.
 The capstone event, after lunch, was a 20+ mile off-road ride that put us all on dirt bikes or in ATVs across open country.
 All in all, this was a fantastic experience and a true grassroots effort on the part of TORN Warriors.
 Their entire focus is going hands-on to help those among the veteran community who need it most.
 But make no mistake, those who are able to donate or support the effort absolutely have a place at the table here.
 Whether you are a veteran or a supporter of our nation’s defenders, TORN Warriors wants to get you involved in the action.
 If you are interested in trying to find a way to give back, please consider the TORN Warriors Foundation as a place to start.
 We know there are beaucoup organizations out there with similar missions, but the level of personal attention that this charity gives to both the veterans they serve and the companies who support them makes them worth a hard look.
 Learn more at www.tornwarriors.org.
 Visit TORN Warriors on: Facebook: https://www.facebook.com/tornwarriors Online: https://www.tornwarriors.org/ Explore RECOILweb:New: SureFire Backup MaxVision and AviatorJeff Benrud does the International Baja 1000 AloneSmall Business Saturday - Ridgeline OutfittersNow Available: Red-Dot-Ready Slide for the Hudson H9 NEXT STEP: Download Your Free Target Pack from RECOILFor years, RECOIL magazine has treated its readers to a full-size (sometimes full color!) shooting target tucked into each big issue.
 Now we've compiled over 50 of our most popular targets into this one digital PDF download.
 From handgun drills to AR-15 practice, these 50+ targets have you covered.
 Print off as many as you like (ammo not included).
 Click here to get IMMEDIATE ACCESS to a digital PDF of this target pack!